Edgard Varèse: Influence on classical music

-Composers who have claimed, or can be demonstrated, to have been influenced by Varèse include Milton Babbitt, Harrison Birtwistle, Pierre Boulez, John Cage, Morton Feldman, Robert Lamm and Terry Kath from the band Chicago, Brian Ferneyhough, Roberto Gerhard, Olivier Messiaen, Luigi Nono, John Palmer, Krzysztof Penderecki, Silvestre Revueltas, Wolfgang Rihm, Leon Schidlowsky, Alfred Schnittke, William Grant Still, Karlheinz Stockhausen, Iannis Xenakis, Frank Zappa and John Zorn.
+Composers who have claimed, or can be demonstrated, to have been influenced by Varèse include Milton Babbitt, Harrison Birtwistle, Pierre Boulez, John Cage, Morton Feldman, Brian Ferneyhough, Roberto Gerhard, Olivier Messiaen, Luigi Nono, John Palmer, Krzysztof Penderecki, Silvestre Revueltas, Wolfgang Rihm, Leon Schidlowsky, Alfred Schnittke, William Grant Still, Karlheinz Stockhausen, Iannis Xenakis, and Frank Zappa.

-The conductor of modern music, Robert Craft, recorded two LP volumes of Varèse music in 1958 and 1960 with percussion, brass, and wind sections from the Columbia Symphony Orchestra for Columbia Records (Columbia LP catalog Nos.MS6146 and MS6362).
+The modern music conductor Robert Craft recorded two LP's of Varèse music in 1958 and 1960 with percussion, brass, and wind sections from the Columbia Symphony Orchestra for Columbia Records (Columbia LP catalog Nos.MS6146 and MS6362).
 These recordings brought Varèse wide attention among musicians and musical aficionados beyond his immediate sphere.
-Much of the percussion music of George Crumb in particular owes a debt to such Varèse works as Ionisation and Intégrales.
+Much of the percussion music of George Crumb in particular owes a debt to works such as Ionisation and Intégrales.

 Influence on popular music

-Varèse's emphasis on timbre, rhythm, and new technologies inspired a generation of musicians who came of age during the 1960s and 1970s.
-One of Varèse's most devoted fans was the American guitarist and composer Frank Zappa, who, upon hearing a copy of The Complete Works of Edgard Varèse, Vol. 1 (there was never a Vol. 2) became obsessed with the composer's music.
-The first album Zappa heard was released on LP by EMS Recordings in 1950, and included Intégrales, Density 21.5, Ionisation, and Octandre.
+Varèse's emphasis on timbre, rhythm, and new technologies inspired a generation of young musicians starting in the 1960s and 1970s.
+This group includes Robert Lamm and Terry Kath from the band Chicago, as well as composer John Zorn.

+One of Varèse's most devoted fans was the American guitarist and composer Frank Zappa, who, upon hearing a copy of The Complete Works of Edgard Varèse, Vol. 1 (EMS Recordings, 1950) became obsessed with the composer's music.
+Zappa wrote an article titled Edgard Varèse: The Idol of My Youth, for Stereo Review magazine in June 1971.
+At the age of 15 Zappa talked to Varèse by phone and received a personal letter, but the two were not able to meet in person.
-On Zappa's 15th birthday, December 21, 1955, his mother allowed him an expensive long-distance call to Varèse's home in New York City.
-At the time Varèse was away in Brussels, Belgium, so Zappa spoke to Varèse's wife Louise instead.
-Eventually Zappa and Varèse spoke on the phone, and they discussed the possibility of meeting each other.
-Although this meeting never took place, Zappa received a letter from Varèse.
 Zappa framed this letter and kept it in his studio for the rest of his life.
-Varèse's spirit of experimentation with which he redefined the bounds of what was possible in music lived on in Zappa's long and prolific career.
 Zappa's final project was The Rage and the Fury, a recording of the works of Varèse.
-In the liner notes of his early albums, he often subtly misquoted the ICG manifesto, "The present day composer refuses to die."
+This album has remained in the Zappa private collection.

+Henry Threadgill details Varèse's influence in his 2023 autobiography.